 If a tenant commits a “substantial breach” of the residential tenancy agreement, the landlord can serve a 24 hour or 14 day eviction notice (depending on the type of breach).
-A substantial breach occurs when the tenant breaks one of the rules listed in the Residential Tenancies Act.
+A substantial breach is when the tenant breaks one of the rules under the Residential Tenancies Act.

-A tenant can be evicted for the following reasons:
+A landlord can evict a tenant for the following reasons:

 - not paying the rent on time and in full (requires 14 day notice or court order);

 - significantly damaging the property, or allowing the property to be significantly damaged (requires 24 hour notice or court order);

 - physically assaulting or threatening to physically assault the landlord or another tenant (requires 24 hour notice or court order);

 - interfering with the rights of other tenants or the landlord (for example, tenant is unreasonably loud) (requires 14 day notice or court order);